miharyjoe/miharyjoe/README.md

 <div id="quote" align="center">
   <summary>Quote of the Day</summary>
   <p>
-    “In all human affairs there are efforts, and there are results, and the strengthof the effort is the measure of the result.”  –  James Allen
+    “You can put forth maximum effort every day of the week, but if you’re not committed to finishing strong, someone hungrier will surpass you.”  –  The STRIVE
   </p>
 </div>